 The tool is configured through an XML

-).
+file (typically called structure.xml).
 The DTD for the file is available at

 http://www.ais.pl/dtds/mapping_0_7.dtd.

-Public ID for this file is -//AIS.PL//DTD Mapping Description 0.7//EN
+Public ID for this file is -//AIS.PL//DTD Mapping Description 0.7//EN.

 Additionally, each Ant task requires some parameters set in the build XML file

-(e.g. build.xml
+(e.g. build.xml).

 The following Ant tasks are available:

-(runs net.sf.aislib.tools.mapping.library.generators.BeanGenerator
+generateBeans (runs net.sf.aislib.tools.mapping.library.generators.BeanGenerator class).

-(runs net.sf.aislib.tools.mapping.library.generators.BeanHelperGenerator
+generateHelpers (runs net.sf.aislib.tools.mapping.library.generators.BeanHelperGenerator class).

-(runs net.sf.aislib.tools.mapping.library.generators.DatabaseGenerator
+generateDatabase (runs net.sf.aislib.tools.mapping.library.generators.DatabaseGenerator class).

-(runs net.sf.aislib.tools.mapping.library.generators.MapHelperGenerator
+generateMapHelpers (runs net.sf.aislib.tools.mapping.library.generators.MapHelperGenerator class).

-describe/populate
+describe/populate methods.

 Note: The names of the tasks depend on Ant configuration and